What to eat Réunion? culinary specialties and gastronomy

 What's very local What's very local Réunion

 What's a Reunionese aperitif like?
-Reunion offers magnificent sunsets, and they have naturally become an unmissable, almost sacred moment when family, friends, work colleagues and neighbors gather to relax and socialize.
+Reunion's magnificent sunsets have naturally become an unmissable, almost sacred moment when family, friends, work colleagues and neighbors gather to relax and socialize.
 There are plenty of beach bars where you can admire the sky while sipping a cocktail, but more often than not it's the ritual of La Dodo and her girlfriends on the beach (Métiss, Dalons and company) that wins the day.
 A beer, accompanied by chilli sweets, corks, samoussas, chips or peanuts, and that's it.
 Some prefer a rhum arrangé, served cold over ice.
 The choice of ingredients varies according to region and season, and includes tropical fruits.
 Others will enjoy the equally popular punch-coco or ti-punch.

 Sunset is also a time to appreciate the natural beauty and tranquility of Réunion Island.
 This tradition dates back to the island's history, when workers would gather to drink and chat after a hard day's work.
 Today, it's a tradition firmly rooted in the social life of the Reunion people, who gather to watch the sun set, often to the accompaniment of music.